Council

 Professor Ian Kamaly-Asl FRCS (SBNS representative)

 Ian Kamaly-Asl is a full time paediatric neurosurgeon based at Royal Manchester Children’s Hospital.
 His neurosurgical training was in the North Western Deanery followed by fellowships at Boston Children’s Hospital/Harvard Medical School and The Hospital for Sick Children in Toronto.
 He was appointed to his current post in 2005.
 He holds an honorary chair from The University of Manchester Academic Health Sciences Centre.
 Ian is the neurosurgical lead for the paediatric neuro-oncology and paediatric neurovascular services and receives national and international patient referrals for these conditions.
 For his leadership roles, Ian is an elected member of the Society of British Neurological Surgeons Council, is the national lead for tackling bullying, undermining and harassment and has introduced the neurosurgery national mentoring scheme.
-He is a past chairman of the British Paediatric Neurosurgical Group and member of the NHS England Paediatric Neurosciences Clinical Reference Group.
+He is a past chair of the British Paediatric Neurosurgical Group and member of the NHS England Paediatric Neurosciences Clinical Reference Group.
 Ian has undertaken various national roles in surgical education including member of the Neurosurgery Specialist Advisory Committee and national lead for simulation in neurosurgery, introducing the neurosurgery national ST1 boot camp.
 He was previously secretary to the Neurosurgical National Selection Board and training programme director of the North Western Deanery.
 Ian has an active programme of clinical and basic science research.
 He is the principal investigator for several national/international studies and has extensively published in peer reviewed journals, book chapters and national guidelines.

 Dorothy Kufeji FRCS

-Dorothy Kufeji is a consultant neonatal & paediatric surgeon at Guys & St Thomas’s NHS Foundation Trust, Evelina London Children’s Hospital.
+Dorothy Kufeji is a consultant neonatal and paediatric surgeon at Guys & St Thomas’s NHS Foundation Trust, Evelina London Children’s Hospital.
 She is passionate about surgical safety and ensuring equity in healthcare delivery.
 She is a strong advocate for trainees, ensuring that they work in a safe and supportive environment.
 She has a strong background in medical leadership as well as undergraduate and postgraduate surgical education.
 She has been Training and Education lead for paediatric surgery, Royal College surgical tutor, chair of the STC in Paediatric Surgery, Training programme director and served on the board of the London postgraduate school of surgery.
-She was also a member of the specialty advisory committee (SAC) in paediatric surgery serving as Liaison member for Yorkshire and Humber as well as National Lead for less than full time training.
+She was also a member of the specialty advisory committee (SAC) in paediatric surgery serving as Liaison Member for Yorkshire and Humber as well as National Lead for less than full time training.
 She currently sits on the Intercollegiate Board of paediatric surgery as member of JCIE, on the Board of KHP Academic Surgery and is The Trust Guardian of Safe Working for GSTT.
 She is EMCC accredited Coach and Mentor where she works with the GSTT network of Coaching and Mentoring, NHS Leadership Academy and RCSEng Emerging Leaders Programme.
 She served two terms as Regional Director of the Royal College of Surgeons providing practical support to members and fellows during a particularly challenging period.
-She was particularly effective in working to widen access to surgical careers and working collaboratively to deliver the College response to the Kennedy report
+She was particularly effective in working to widen access to surgical careers and working collaboratively to deliver the College response to the Kennedy report.

 Professor Chris Lavy OBE FRCS